FreeApp2014/Malugri/README.md

 A native BRSTM player Cocoa app for macOS.
 Based on [Extrasklep's librevolution C++ BRSTM library](https://github.com/Extrasklep/revolution)

 ## Usage

+### Playing files
 This app associates with *.brstm files on your system so files can be played by double clicking in Finder.
+Or you can launch the app and use the Open dialog.
 The player will loop files that have `HEAD1_loop` flag automatically.
 This behavior can be changed using the *Looping* checkbox in the main UI.
 The app supports playing files by fully decoding them to RAM or by streaming from disk (using `brstm_fstream_getbuffer`).
 In *Automatic* mode it will getbuffer for files bigger than 5 MB and full decode for smaller files.

+### Conversion
+Malugri can convert BRSTM files to int16 PCM WAV files.
+Using this feature is simple: launch the app, in *File* menu choose *Convert to WAV*.
+It will first ask you to open a brstm file then it will decode it and show a save file dialog to save the wav.

 ## Work-in-Progress features
 * Encoding normal audio to loopable BRSTM
-* Converting BRSTM files to WAV

 ## Not yet available features
 * Editing existing file headers